 A previously unknown piece by English composer Ralph Vaughan Williams has been rediscovered in an archive box at London’s Morley College.

 Archivist and library manager Elaine Andrews found the handwritten manuscript, titled Before the Mirror, and appearing to bear the composer’s signature, while cataloguing a box of scores.
-After finding no trace of the work searching online, she contacted the Ralph Vaughan Williams Foundation, which confirmed that it was a genuine, “hitherto unknown” Vaughan Williams piece.
+After finding no trace of the work when searching online, she contacted the Ralph Vaughan Williams Foundation, which confirmed that it was a genuine, “hitherto unknown” Vaughan Williams piece.

 Elaine Andrews with Before the Mirror.
 Photo © Morley College London